+For the sake of spoilers, the above is all I can reveal about the film’s plot.
+I will state the film’s genre is a thriller with added sci-fi elements.
 As a plot, the film gets right into it.
 The audience is given a great understanding of what has just happened with Elizabeth.
-Elements such as arriving at her new home while still in her wedding dress is only one example of minor details we are given for the sake of time.
+Elements such as arriving at her new home while still in her wedding dress is one example of minor details we are given for the sake of time.
 The film’s setup is excellent, and I honestly couldn’t fault it, but once Elizabeth begins to get bored, as an audience, we all know what’s coming.
 Based on Abbie Lee’s performance alone, I started to formulate ideas about the film’s twists, and one of my theories turned out to be correct.
 This was disappointing to me when the film is trying to build up a big mystery and suspense.
-The film’s pace does tend to drag on in the 2nd act during which I felt that the film wasn’t going in any solid direction.
-Thankfully this picks up in the third act when the plot attempts to bring more twists and turns and managed to regain some of my engagement.
+The film’s pace does tend to drag on in the 2nd act, during which I felt that the film wasn’t going in any solid direction.
+Thankfully this picks up in the third act when the plot attempts to bring more twists and turns and manages to regain some of my engagement.
 Because of the film’s direction, the film feels more of a slow-paced burn rather than a fast-paced, suspenseful thriller (even more so in the second act).

 While it makes sense to have Elizabeth as a leading character in this film, the performance from Abbie Lee is relatively average.
 I’ll clarify and say she isn’t horrible here, nor is she terrific, but it’s merely a performance that is nothing new when I compare it to other films with similar plots and setups.
 A more enjoyable performance was given by Elizabeth’s Husband, played by Ciaran Hinds.
-His character continually arouses suspicions and gives off a somewhat “I’m evil” vibe whenever he is present on screen.
+His character continually arouses suspicions and gives off a somewhat “I’m evil” vibe whenever he is present on the screen.